Come Be A Part of History

 to much fanfare

-On Monday, February 4, 1935 the Howell Theater opens with a special ceremony between showings of The Night Is Young, starring Ramon Navarro and Evelyn Laye.
+On Monday, February 4, 1935 the Howell Theatre opens with a special ceremony between showings of The Night Is Young, starring Ramon Navarro and Evelyn Laye.

 hosted the world premiere of The Great Sinner